Non-Resident Imputed Income Tax, NRIIT (Annual Fiscal Representation Service)

 - Ensure you do not overpay on calculating the tax due on your property based on its rateable value and the number of days you have owned it on a pro rata basis.

-- Submit the tax returns before the Tax Office in a timely manner (thus avoiding attracting penalties and surcharges on late payment).
+- Submit the tax returns before the Spanish Tax Office in a timely manner (thus avoiding attracting penalties and surcharges on late payment).

 - Setting a fiscal representative’s address to deal with all tax-related correspondence generated throughout a fiscal year.